 - Golfing at St. Andrews

 We actually made a loop all around Ireland, and loved every moment of the drive.
 The landscape is just beautiful, and so varied!
-Driving on the side roads through the countryside is breathtaking, but scary as the roads are narrow – so be on alert!
+Driving on the backcountry roads (off the main highways through the countryside is breathtaking, but scary as the roads are narrow – so be on alert!

 Also, driving the Ring of Kerry is popular…but incredibly busy and perhaps too touristy!
 We opted to drive the Dingle peninsula instead and had a much better experience with hardly any traffic.